How to Change Your Money Mindset.

 Familiar with the law of attraction?
 LOA, as it’s also known by, is the theory that like attracts like.
 Abundant thought attracts abundance.
 Loving thoughts attract loving action.
 You get the idea.
 There’s one little problem with this theory.
 We can think all we want.
 Our brains are very good at summoning all sorts of fanciful thoughts.
 We can conjure with the best of them, right?

-But while thoughts may indeed become things, it’s not really thought that affects what comes into our lives.
-It’s feeling.
+But while thoughts may indeed become things, it’s not a thought that affects what comes into our lives.

 How we feel about money or love is the attraction.
 We can think we have abundant thoughts about money, that we deserve all the riches in the world, but unless we feel we’re worthy it doesn’t really work.
 This is the tricky bit.
 Again we can “think” that we feel worthy, but what if our sub-conscious is really running the show?
 The old programming our parents drilled into us.
 The one that makes us feel fear we can’t be sure where the money is going to come from.